CloudBoltSoftware/cloudbolt-forge/actions/cloudbolt_plugins/configure_nodes_for_rke/README.md

 ### Node size

-Note that Kubernetes clusters, especially those with only a few nodes, have a lot of overhead in CPU and memory.
-So using smaller node sizes may be slow and error/timeout-prone.
+Note that Kubernetes clusters, especially those with only a few nodes, have a lot of overhead in CPU and memory, so using smaller node sizes may be slow and error/timeout-prone.

 We suggest using at least "medium" size nodes with this Plugin to avoid that overhead performance cost.